Skip to main content

 • Innovative - mission rehearsal and battle damage assessment tasks can now include a 3D visualization component that is sensor-data driven.

 MVRsimulation updates this 3D terrain on an ongoing basis as new source data become available.
-The CONUS++ 3D terrain is "Additional Materials" and is provided "as is" as described in our software license agreement.
+The CONUS-NAIP 3D terrain is "Additional Materials" and is provided "as is" as described in our software license agreement.
 Although MVRsimulation might modify or enhance the original source imagery, some visual artifacts from the source imagery might remain in the terrain tiles.

 MVRsimulation and many of its customers use Esri’s CityEngine 3D modeling software to generate geotypical procedural building models compiled in Terrain Tools.
 CityEngine is used for creating huge procedural cities using CGA code and building footprint data.
 The buildings can be compiled directly into the terrain from a rule package containing compiled CGA rule files.
 MVRsimulation provides customers its CGA rule packages for specific terrain to use in Terrain Tools.